Quadratic Deflation Etf Technical Analysis

 Quadratic Deflation ETF Backtested Returns

-Quadratic Deflation ETF maintains Sharpe Ratio (i.e., Efficiency) of -0.05, which implies the entity had a -0.05 % return per unit of risk over the last 3 months.
-Quadratic Deflation ETF exposes twenty-two different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please check Quadratic Deflation's Variance of 0.5972, risk adjusted performance of (0.04), and Coefficient Of Variation of (2,000) to confirm the risk estimate we provide.
-The etf holds a Beta of 0.41, which implies possible diversification benefits within a given portfolio.
-As returns on the market increase, Quadratic Deflation's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding Quadratic Deflation is expected to be smaller as well.
+At this point, Quadratic Deflation is very steady.
+Quadratic Deflation ETF maintains Sharpe Ratio (i.e., Efficiency) of close to zero, which implies the entity had a close to zero % return per unit of risk over the last 3 months.
+We have found thirty technical indicators for Quadratic Deflation ETF, which you can use to evaluate the volatility of the etf.
+Please check Quadratic Deflation's Semi Deviation of 0.8308, risk adjusted performance of 0.0081, and Coefficient Of Variation of 10312.79 to confirm if the risk estimate we provide is consistent with the expected return of 0.0075%.
+The etf holds a Beta of -0.0023, which implies not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning Quadratic Deflation are expected to decrease at a much lower rate.
+During the bear market, Quadratic Deflation is likely to outperform the market.

 Auto-correlation

-Quadratic Deflation ETF has insignificant predictability.
-Overlapping area represents the amount of predictability between Quadratic Deflation time series from 5th of November 2025 to 20th of December 2025 and 20th of December 2025 to 3rd of February 2026.
+Quadratic Deflation ETF has insignificant reverse predictability.
+Overlapping area represents the amount of predictability between Quadratic Deflation time series from 30th of November 2025 to 14th of January 2026 and 14th of January 2026 to 28th of February 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Quadratic Deflation ETF price movement.
-The serial correlation of 0.12 indicates that less than 12.0% of current Quadratic Deflation price fluctuation can be explain by its past prices.
+The serial correlation of -0.18 indicates that over 18.0% of current Quadratic Deflation price fluctuation can be explain by its past prices.

 Residual Average0.0